SSH Keys Guide

 user@hostname:/path/to/repo -

-Borg Web UI automatically uses the correct SSH key
+Borg Web UI automatically uses your system SSH key

 - Examples: